soundpress/RulesOfNYC/docs/c34/index.rst

 "Principal Officer" means an employee who has the legal capacity to enter into a contract on behalf of a lobbyist or client.

-"Retainer" means the written agreement, or the written statement of the substance of any oral agreement, between a lobbyist and client or a lobbyist and Co-lobbyist pursuant to Sections 3-213(c)(3) and (4) of the Lobbying Law.
+"Retainer" means the written agreement, or the written statement of the substance of any oral agreement, between a lobbyist and client or a lobbyist and Co-lobbyist pursuant to § 3-213(c)(3) and (4) of the Lobbying Law.

 "Reports" mean all filings required by the Lobbying Law, including statements of registration, periodic reports, lobbyist annual reports, client annual reports, termination notices, fundraising and political consulting reports, and any amendments thereof, unless otherwise stated.

 "Respondent" means the lobbyist or client in any action brought before OATH by the City Clerk pursuant to the Lobbying Law or the Rules.

-"Rules" mean chapter 1 of title 51 of the Rules of the City of New York.
+"Rules" mean 51 RCNY Chapter 1.